0 5 | 1 5 | 1 8

 Thomas Pynchon once wrote how difficult it would be to inspire a goose-stepping mob with the music of Rossini.
 A brother to Rossini, Tiepolo's 'triumph' is the way that the spontaneity, wit, and vitality of his painting is an electric mockery of the arid moralism of its title.
 For nearly three centuries, these three gods have floated aloft in a precarious balance, making a claim for the dancing integrity, the magnetic unity, of Nobility, Virtue, Ignorance.
 In this claim: It's a happy work!

-The most inspiring lights of my own life have found ways to hold all three of these gods inside themselves: Boldness, Kindness, and a vain, warm-blooded Rebellion against the fixities of the universe.
+The most inspiring lights of my own life have found ways to hold all three of these gods inside themselves: especially a vain, warm-blooded Rebellion against all the fixities of the universe.

 Without all three of these pistons hitting in some form of synchrony in oneself, one can never dream to find Innocence.
 And without an innocent embrace of all three, new voyages into the unknown would be inconceivably joyless.